silv3rshi3ld/WuppieFuzzCICD/README.md

    - Uploads the fuzzing results as artifacts

 2. **Dashboard Generation** (`dashboard-generation.yml`):
-   - Triggered after the fuzzing workflow completes
+   - Automatically triggered after the fuzzing workflow completes
    - Downloads the fuzzing results artifacts
+   - Extracts the artifacts to the appropriate directories
    - Processes the results using the parsers
    - Generates the dashboard
    - Packages and uploads the dashboard as an artifact

+This automated pipeline ensures that whenever fuzzing is performed, the dashboard is automatically generated with the latest results, requiring no manual intervention.

 ## Fuzzer Integration